-Pull and pause style baits work great for muskies because they are great for trigger that reactionary strike.
+Pull and pause style baits work great for muskies, because they are great for triggering a reactionary strike.
 The beaver is a newer style bait that has kinda come around over the past few years, but it has quickly become one of my favorites.
 It can be fish multiple ways but I really like using it with a pull and pause action.

-These baits are best used for picking apart a high percentage spot a spot whether is a weed bed or rock pile.
+These baits are best used for picking apart a high percentage spot.

-Suicks just have a really nice action and have been around forever they will catch fish until the end of time.
+Suicks just have a really nice action and have been around forever they will continue to catch fish until the end of time.